 DFT Docs and DFT 101 (Winter 2010)—These Saturday afternoon series put the focus on nonfiction films and classic movies from around the world.

 DFT Docs has often featured visits by the creator of the featured film (DFT Documentaries).
-DFT 101 has included extended introductions by Detroit Institute of Arts film curator Elliott Wilhelm (DFT 101 and A DIA Benefit).
+DFT 101 has included extended introductions by Detroit Institute of Arts film curator Elliot Wilhelm (DFT 101 and A DIA Benefit).

 Both series have helped combine with the 7 p.m. feature to create many dynamic double bills, with an intermission in the splendor of the Crystal Gallery Café.